OddBlueDog/ratemyplant/README.md

 # ratemyplant
-upload pictures of plants to be rated
+upload pictures of plants to be rated.
+View here: ratemyplant.club

 install
 inside the directory run the following commands: